devshaily/slackbot-mvp/README.md

-# Slackbot MVP – Content Pipeline (Partial Working)
+# Slackbot MVP – Content Pipeline

-This MVP demonstrates a minimal end-to-end pipeline for the assignment:
+This MVP demonstrates a minimal end-to-end pipeline:

 - `/keywords` Slack command accepts a pasted list of keywords.